iwilfried/Adobe-XD-eBook/_docs/2-From Concept to Prototype/ContentWire.md

 After designing the hamburger menu and search icon we grouped the elements (command + G).
 You could always make them into symbols as well.

-&nbsp;

 <img style="padding: 0px 15px; float: left" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-CCWire-02.png
-" alt="no image"/>&nbsp;

-Create a Master: Instead of having to reproduce this base design for each screen I am going to duplicate it and name the second screen “Master.”
+" alt="no image"/>Create a Master: Instead of having to reproduce this base design for each screen I am going to duplicate it and name the second screen “Master.”

 Now I can copy this master screen for each additional artboard.